Minime998/obsidian-vault/uni-notes/CP213-OOP/midterm-notes.md

 ## Class definition:

 A **class** is a user defined blueprint or prototype from which objects are made.
 It represents the set of properties or methods that are common to all objects of one type.
-In general
+In general **class declarations** can include the following:
+- Modifiers: A class can be public or private
+- class keyword: class keyword is used to create a class
+- class name: The name should begin with an capitalized letter
+- Interfaces(if any)
+- Body

+## Run-time errors and Compile Errors